What makes a squat a squat?

 Moving is complex.

-If we took the time to examine the capacities of your ankles, knees, hips, spine, etc., we would find that squats don’t address all of those needs.
-This is why we would add deadlifts, lunges, and so on.
+If we took the time to examine the capacities of your feet, ankles, knees, hips, spine (core), etc., we would find that squats don’t address all those needs.
+So, we’d likely add other functional exercises, like deadlifts, lunges, etc.

 The problem is this still doesn’t address all of the functions of these joints, either in isolation or in conjunction with one another.
 For instance, few exercises train the knees to travel over the toes (on purpose), yet we do this all the time.

-We don’t prepare the ankle to roll even though it can (and should) without immediately spraining (caveat here for traumatic injuries).
+We don’t prepare the feet and ankle to roll even though they can (and should) without immediately spraining (caveat here for traumatic injuries).

-What you see on the right is (with the big red line) is commonly performed when you decide to change directions while running.
+What you see on the right (with the big red line) is commonly performed when you change directions while running.

-So, the question is, are your knees going over toes or knees caving in wrong (what you see above)?
+So, the question is, are your knees going over your toes, or are your knees caving in wrong (what you see above)?

 Function means purpose.
 What is the function of your movement system?

 To move!
 How do we do it?
-That’s still up for debate, but I think the Functional Range Conditioning (FRC) organization does the absolute best job explaining to people how they should move and why.
+That’s still up for debate, but I think the Functional Range Conditioning (FRC) organization does the absolute best job explaining how people should move and why.

 Let’s use your ankle as an example.
 It rotates, moves up and down, rolls, and so forth.
 Can you train all of those movements at once?
 Yes, you can, but not with standard exercises in the gym.
 Standard ankle-loading exercises (e.g., squats) generally work the ankle joint in a semi-fixed plane.

 Instead, we use CARs (controlled articular rotations).
-CARs are joint circles that allow you to explore a given joint’s workspace but in a slow, methodical, and intentional way.
+CARs are joint circles that allow you to explore a given joint’s workspace slowly, methodically, and intentionally.

 When you perform ankle CARs, you can move and load the entire ankle joint through its most extensive range of motion possible.
 This will better prepare your ankle for all the demands placed on it in all of the ranges of motion possible.
-Ultimately, this is how you should be viewing all of the joints in your body.
+Ultimately, this is how you should view all of your body’s joints.

 We wrote a more in-depth article on CARs here, and you can watch us run you through an ankle CAR below.